 50 billion IoT devices to be connected by 2020!

-For those who still don't know, the E-SIM / I-SIM (embedded SIM) is simply an evolution of the traditional SIM card.
+For those who still don't know, the e-SIM (embedded SIM) is simply an evolution of the traditional SIM card.
 It’s re-programmable and can support multiple profiles.

 How does it differ from the traditional SIM card?